aaron-h-2k5/BLENDED_LEARNING_Implementation-of-Decision-Tree-Model-for-Tumor-Classification/README.md

 ## Program:
 ```
-/*
-Program to  implement a Decision Tree model for tumor classification.
+# Program to  implement a Decision Tree model for tumor classification.
-Developed by: Aaron H
-RegisterNumber:  212223040001
-*/

 # Import the necessary libraries
 import pandas as pd